Resonance behavior of a bubble near a spherical inclusion: Theory

 In order to find the linear scattering coefficients $a_n^{(j)}$ and $b_n^{(j)}$, we need to express the boundary conditions at the sphere's and at the bubble's surface.
 Hence, the velocity components of the wave generated by the bubble (respectively by the sphere) must be expressed in the coordinate system of the sphere $(r_2, \theta_2)$ (respectively of the bubble $(r_1, \theta_1)$).
 These coordinate transformations are provided in Appendix~\ref{sec:app1}.

 The first boundary condition for the liquid velocity at the surface of the bubble requires that the normal component of $\boldsymbol{v}$ be equal to the normal component of the surface velocity of the bubble.
 The second condition requires that the tangential stress vanish because the gas viscosity is much lower than the liquid viscosity.
+It is worth noticing that, for applications using ultrasound contrast agents, the lipid or polymer shell introduces surface shear viscosity and elasticity, which alters this boundary condition towards a no-slip or complex stress-balance behavior, which is beyond the scope of the present study.
 These boundary conditions are written by

 at $r_1=R_{10}$.
 The radial component of the velocity field $v_r=v_r^{(1)}+v_r^{(2)}$ is calculated in the coordinate system of the bubble $(r_1,\theta_1)$ by using the velocity radiated by the bubble (Eq.~(\ref{eq:6}) with $j=1$) and the one radiated by the sphere, which is written in the same coordinate system (given by Eq.~(\ref{eq:24})).
 Similarly, the tangential component of the velocity field $v_\theta=v_\theta^{(1)} + v_\theta^{(2)}$ is calculated using Eq.~(\ref{eq:7}) with $j=1$ and Eq.~(\ref{eq:25}).
 The tangential stress $\sigma_{r\theta}$ is given by \citet{landau1987fluid},